 Why is technical SEO important?

-In short, technical SEO is important because it can make or break your organic rankings.
-You can have the best content on the internet and have backlinks from some of the most authoritative sites (think CNN & NYT), but if you’re blocking search engines from crawling and indexing the site, you will probably have the worst rankings (if any).
+In short, technical SEO is important because it can make or break your organic rankings and performance.
+You can have the best content on the internet and have backlinks from some of the most authoritative sites (think CNN & NYT), but if you’re blocking search engines from crawling and indexing the site, you will probably have poor rankings (if any).

 In short, technical SEO is important because it can make or break your organic rankings.